LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 **Problems:**

+1. Join two strings to make a greeting:

-1. Create a variable `greeting` with the value `"Hi, "`.
+   - Create a variable `greeting` with the value `"Hi, "`.

-2. Create a variable `name` with your name as its value.
+   - Create a variable `name` with your name as its value.

-3. Create a new variable `fullGreeting` by concatenating `greeting` and `name`.
+   - Create a new variable `fullGreeting` by concatenating `greeting` and `name`.
 Print `fullGreeting` to the console.

-4. Concatenate the strings `"JavaScript"`, `" is"`, and `" fun"` and print the final result to the console.
+2. Concatenate the strings `"JavaScript"`, `" is"`, and `" fun"` and print the final result to the console.

 ------